JTYEG/spotify-mcp/README.md

 ## Example Interactions

 - _"Play The Beatles less known bootlegs"_
-- _"Create a Taylor Swift / Slipknot fusion playlist"_
+- _"Make a fusion playlist of The Beatles and Metallica"_
+- _"What are the audio features of the track 'Bohemian Rhapsody' by Queen?"_
-- _"Copy all the techno tracks from my workout playlist to my work playlist"_
+- _"Create my marathon playlist and add tracks from my workout playlists"_

 ## Tools